 - Staying in a treatment or aftercare program,

-- Wearing a GPS tracking device or transdermal alcohol monitor may be a condition mandated by the Court for felony probations.
+- Wearing a GPS tracking device or transdermal alcohol monitor may be a condition mandated by the Court for felony probation.

 Georgia Probation Management for Felony Offenders

-How to Clear Up a Warrant Without Going to Jail
+How to Clear Up a Bench Warrant Without Going to Jail

 - Failing a probation drug test or alcohol ETG test,